aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/serieslayoutproperties/_index.md

 ```

-Gets and sets the projection type of the map.
+the projection type of the map.

 **Returns:**
 int